 4. Teach others to be mindful

 Tiny houses on land are still subject to the effects of normal wear and tear, but it’s amplified over larger homes.
-Families have smaller space to move and if there are kids, the wear and tear factor from normal living goes up.
+Families have a smaller space to move and if there are kids, the wear and tear factor from normal living goes up.

 Kids break things, and this means that when damage does occur it needs to be dealt with quickly to avoid deterioration.
 This includes interior wall damage, broken windows, broken faucets, and related things.